Christianity in Israel

 Ten Christian churches are formally recognized under Israel's confessional system, for the self-regulation and state recognition of status issues, such as marriage and divorce: the Armenian Apostolic Church, the Armenian Catholic Church, the Chaldean Catholic Church, the Episcopal Church in Jerusalem and the Middle East, the Greek Orthodox Church, the Latin Catholic Church, the Melkite Greek Catholic Church, the Syriac Catholic Church, the Syriac Maronite Church, and the Syriac Orthodox Church.
 However, the practice of religion is free, with no restrictions on the practice of other denominations.
-Approximately 300 Christians have converted from Islam according to one 2014 estimate, and most of them are part of the Roman Catholic Church.
-A certain number of Israelis also practice Messianic Judaism, usually considered a syncretist form of Christianity.
-The number of Messianic Jews in Israel is estimated to be around 20,000.
-They are mostly classified as being "without a religious affiliation" rather than being classified as either Jewish or Christian.
+Approximately 300 Christians have converted from Islam according to one 2014 estimate, and most of them are part of the Catholic Church.
+About 20,000 Israelis practice Messianic Judaism, usually considered a syncretist form of Christianity.